 - Advisory Committee on Immunization Practices (ACIP) and the American College Health Association (ACHA) recommends the following:

-- MMR (measles, mumps and rubella).
-Two doses at east one month apart if born after 1956.
+- MMR (measles, mumps, and rubella).
+Two doses at least one month apart if born after 1956.

 - Varicella (chickenpox).
 Two doses one month apart if you never had chicken pox or if a blood test does not show immunity.

 - Hepatitis B. Series of three doses.
 Tetanus (Td) booster at age 11-12 years and every 10 years.

 - Meningococcal Polysaccharide (for meningitis).
 Recommended for high-risk students and as a consideration for all college students.

 - Health Summary: Bring a health summary from your health care provider if you have chronic health problems (like asthma or diabetes).
 This helps the Health Services staff to provide you with the best possible care.
 We also suggest you make an appointment to establish care with a provider before you become ill if you have ongoing health needs.